Overview

 until the user might want to save the collection at the very end.

-Classes and the class
+Classes and the class statement

 Objects in Python are all instances of some class.